-The territory was used by the same pair that used it in 1998 (Sharpe and Garcelon 1999).
+The territory was used by the same pair that used it in 1998-2000 (Sharpe and Garcelon 1999, 2000).
 The male (K-33) was a bird that hatched from a Catalina egg in 1992 and the female (K-17) was a bird released at the Bulrush hacktower in 1984.
-This pair of eagles was first sighted on a new nest on 2 February.
-The birds built the nest on a rock pinnacle about 50-75 m above the water and about 100 m down the ridge from the previously used nest (Sharpe and Garcelon 1999).
+In early February, the pair was seen working on the same nest that they used in 2000.
+The pair worked on the nest until 5 February, when they were observed exhibiting incubation behavior and one egg was confirmed to be in the nest.
+A second egg was seen in the nest on 6 February and we entered the nest via helicopter at 1345 h on 8 February and removed two eggs.
+Both eggs were fertile and were artificially incubated at the ACC, but neither egg hatched.